mmmray/mmmray.github.io/panels.md

-# Issues with Xray Panels from the perspective of Core
+# Issues with Xray Panels

 *2024-07-28*